Request components in AWS WAF - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 Choosing this option doubles the match statement's base cost WCUs.
 For example, if the match statement base cost is 5 WCUs without JSON parsing, using JSON parsing doubles the cost to 10 WCUs.

-• Body parsing fallback behavior – What AWS WAF should do if it fails to completely parse the JSON body.
-The options are the following:
+The option Body parsing fallback behavior determines what AWS WAF does if it fails to completely parse the JSON body:

 • None (default behavior) - AWS WAF evaluates the content only up to the point where it encountered a parsing error.